Greater Gales Brook Conservation Project

-The ambitious Greater Gales Brook Conservation Project aims to protect a diverse 750 acres in the Millers River watershed.
-The total of 13 parcels, located in Warwick, Orange, and Royalston, will enhance the protected ecological landscape, expanding wildlife corridors and increasing ecosystem resilience.
-To make this happen, we must raise the final $46,000 to reach our $1.3 million goal.
+The ambitious Greater Gales Brook Conservation Project protected a diverse 750 acres in the Millers River watershed and was completed in late 2022.
+The total of 13 parcels, located in Warwick, Orange, and Royalston, enhance the protected ecological landscape, expanding wildlife corridors and increasing ecosystem resilience.

 The biodiverse properties that make up this project include a working sheep farm, working forests, and riparian habitat along Gales Brook, Rum Brook, Black Brook, Hodge Brook, and Fish Brook.
 Eleven of the parcels are within 500 feet of a pond, stream, or wetland, and each individual parcel is adjacent to protected open space.
 Together they fill in gaps to create an impressive patchwork of protected land, and are at the forefront of collaborative, locally-led community conservation.

-Protection of these properties will have so many benefits.
+Protection of these properties has so many benefits.
 It will:

 - Protect the vital waterways and habitat for countless species of flora and fauna